Using an agent or distributor

 Establishing a local office

-Companies wishing to open an office in Bahrain must first register at the Bahrain Investors’ Center (BIC), located in the Bahrain Financial Harbor in Manama.
-Operated by the Ministry of Industry and Commerce (MOIC), the BIC is a “One-Stop Shop” where representatives from all the different ministries involved in the registration of a business, as well as representatives from financial institutions, legal entities, and telecommunication companies, come together to support registrants.
+Companies wishing to open an office in Bahrain can do so on the Ministry of Industry and Commerce’s (MOIC) official commercial registration portal, Sijilat, or by visiting the Bahrain Investors’ Center (BIC), located in the Bahrain Financial Harbor in Manama.
+Operated by MOIC, BIC is a “One-Stop Shop” where representatives from all the different ministries involved in the registration of a business, as well as representatives from financial institutions, legal entities, and telecommunication companies, come together to support registrants.
 Some commercial activities such as tourism, entertainment, schools, nurseries (daycare), and training institutions, however, may require approval from other government agencies.

-Applicants may obtain a commercial license application form from the BIC in the Bahrain Financial Harbor, or electronically from MOIC’s website: https://www.sijilat.bh/
+Applicants may obtain a commercial license application form electronically from MOIC’s website: www.sijilat.bh or visit BIC for more information.

 Bahrain Investors’ Center